pisinger/pisinger.github.io/_posts/2025-07-10-ingestion-into-sentinel-via-event-hub-made-simple.md

 ## 📄Prep - define your data sources in data map

-The below needs to reflected to your data source you want to ingest into Sentinel via Event Hub.
-The `partitions` and `totalRetentionInDays` are important to define as they will be used to create the Event Hub and also the corresponding custom table in Sentinel.
+The following configuration needs to be tailored to the specific data sources you plan to onboard to Event Hub, which will eventually be ingested into Sentinel.
+The `partitions` and `totalRetentionInDays` are important to define as they will be used to create the actual Event Hubs and also the corresponding custom tables in Sentinel (in case they do not exist yet).
 Do also specify the table log tier - we are going for all available types, including **Auxiliary**:

 ```shell
 # map of data sources to create event hubs and corresponding tables in workspace